 Cathleen has made a career in the non-profit and development sectors.
 After earning a bachelor’s in communication from California State University of Northridge, Cathleen started out in media relations for World Vision, an international relief and development organization.
 Through several positions there, Cathleen began work on building awareness around the complex issues of poverty and social justice.
 She was later recruited by Microsoft to assist in building out a communications program to support the corporation's global philanthropic efforts.
 Cathleen has also worked for both YWCA Seattle-King-Snohomish and Within Reach as the Director of Community Affairs.

-Cathleen’s professional experiences led her to realize that she could more to address societal issues.
+Cathleen’s professional experiences led her to realize that she could do more to address societal issues.
 “As I started becoming more involved in public policy work, I felt a strong need to understand the various processes and how to effectively contribute to change,” Cathleen says.
 This sense prompted Cathleen to choose the Policy Studies program at UW Bothell.

 In her first year in the Policy Studies program, Cathleen took “Policy Process,” a course that focuses on political and institutional aspects of public policy process.
 Cathleen’s individual research project for the course followed House Bill 1153, which is designed to better protect the elderly and people with disabilities by increasing penalties for theft from vulnerable adults, and by making it easier to bring charges and secure convictions of those who exploit and neglect vulnerable adults.